-OKC police say man shot after he ran at officers with knife
+Oklahoma police: Knife-wielding man fatally shot by officers

-OKLAHOMA CITY (AP) - Police in Oklahoma City say a 28-year-old man was fatally shot by officers after he ran toward the officers with a knife.
+OKLAHOMA CITY (AP) - Police in Oklahoma City say a 28-year-old man was fatally shot by officers after he ran toward them with a knife.

 Police Capt.
 Larry Withrow said Monday that Brian Dryer was fatally shot shortly after 2 a.m.
 Sunday on the city’s northwest side.